Processor direct slot: SE slot (Motorola 68000)

 The SE "System Expansion" slot, introduced in the Macintosh SE in 1987, was the first processor direct slot, using a 96-pin Euro-DIN connector to interface with the Motorola 68000 processor.
 This slot was also used in the Macintosh Portable.

-IIci slot (Motorola 68030)
+IIci cache slot (Motorola 68030)

 The L2 cache slot of the Macintosh IIci, introduced in 1989, was a 32-bit version of a PDS which used a 120-pin Euro-DIN connector to support the Motorola 68030 processor.
-This slot also appeared in the Macintosh IIsi, IIvi, and IIvx.
+This slot also appeared in the IIvi, and IIvx.
 These allowed for 3rd party companies, such as DayStar Digital, to develop processor upgrades that did not require the removal of the CPU.
-The Macintosh SE/30 also uses the same PDS configuration, but space inside the compact Mac case is a limiting factor.